kyleung1/Covid-19-Cases-and-Deaths-in-U.S./README.md

 ## Credit

-Kyle Leung
+Kyle Leung,
-Bo Zhao
+Bo Zhao,
 Steven Bao

 ## Acknowledgement

 Thank you Professor Bo Zhao and Steven Bao for designing this lab and helping me with questions.
-Thank you for NYTimes, ACS, and U.S. Census bureau for providing open source data for me to use.
+Thank you to NYTimes, ACS, and U.S. Census bureau for providing open source data for me to use.